 Official CAHPS results aren’t released until later in the year, and they aren’t particularly helpful because they are de-identified and vague, making it challenging for plans to address member pain points.

-Here are 4 tips our member engagement experts recommend you proactively do right now to promote strong Star Ratings for next year:
+Here are 4 tips our member engagement experts recommend you can proactively do right now to promote strong Star Ratings for next year:

-2. Clearly communicate member’s benefits.
+2. Clearly communicate members’ benefits.
 Lack of understanding or confusion about coverage are just two proven pain points that lead to member churn, so make sure to address them from the start.
 Use an IVR welcome call and onboarding emails to help your members understand their benefit offerings early.
-Covering topics like in-network providers, prescription coverage and costs, and out-of-pockets costs, like copayments/coinsurance, will prepare members to use your benefits and boost satisfaction.
+Covering topics like in-network providers, prescription coverage and costs, and out-of-pocket costs, like copayments/coinsurance, will prepare members to use your benefits and boost satisfaction.
 Bonus!
 This proactive type of education will also minimize Q1 call center volume.